+MISSION STATEMENT

-MISSION STATEMENT Las Positas College provides an inclusive, learning-centered, equityfocused environment that offers educational opportunities and support for completion of students' transfer, degree, and career-technical goals while promoting life-long learning.
+Las Positas College provides an inclusive, learning-centered, equity-focused environment that offers educational opportunities and support for completion of students' transfer, degree, and career-technical goals while promoting life-long learning.

 VISION STATEMENT

 Las Positas College strives to support and empower students to develop the knowledge, skills, values, and abilities needed to become engaged participants and leaders in their local and global communities.

 VALUES STATEMENT

 Las Positas College thrives as a collaborative teaching and learning community committed to integrity and excellence by:

 - 1. Encouraging and celebrating lifelong learning

 - Responding to the needs of the ever-changing workplace and society

 - 3. Demonstrating civic, social and environmental responsibility

-- 4. Promoting ethical behavior, mutual trust, equity, and respect within our diverse community
+- Promoting ethical behavior, mutual trust, equity, and respect within our diverse community

 - Fostering a climate of discovery, creativity, personal development, and physical and mental health

-- 6. Ensuring that Las Positas is a sanctuary campus for undocumented students
+- Ensuring that Las Positas is a sanctuary campus for undocumented students

 - 7. Holding firm to the belief that each of us makes an astonishing difference.

 ACCREDITATION

 Las Positas College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.

 TABLE OF CONTENTS

-Mission, Vision and Values1
+Mission, Vision and Values

 COVID-19 Statement1

-Vaccine Flyer2
+Vaccine Flyer

-Pronto Flyer3
+Pronto Flyer

 Summer 2022 Academic Calendar 4

 Fall 2022 Academic Calendar 4

-Registration Dates5
+Registration Dates

 Steps to Success6

 Admission Information7-8

-Course Registration Procedures9
+Course Registration Procedures 9

 ZoneMail / Stay Connected 10, 12

 Enrollment Policies and Procedures 11-12

 Orientation, Assessment and Educational Plan13

 Degree, Certificate and Transfer Programs14-15

-HyFlex Flyer 16
+HyFlex Flyer

 Summer 2022 Courses 17-36

 Explanation of Terms used in the Course Listings on CLASS-Web

 Summer Course Listings19-36

-Fall 2022 Courses
+Fall 2022 Courses 37-90

 Explanation of Terms used in the Course

+Listings on CLASS-Web38-40

 Fall Course Listings 41-87

 Math Pathways88-89

 Fees and Payment Policy 91-92

-NelNet Payment Program
+NelNet Payment Program 91

 Financial Aid 93

-BCRC Information Flyer 94
+BCRC Information Flyer

-Academic and Student Support Services
+Academic and Student Support Services 95-97

-UMOJA Program
+UMOJA Program98

 Community Education Info 99

 College Policies and Procedures 100-102

 Campus Safety and Security 103-105

 Parking Permits 106

 Emergency Alert System 106

 Bookstore Information 107

 Transit (Bus) Pass Information 107

 Final Exam Schedule 108-109

-Campus Directory 110
+Campus Directory

 Campus Map111

 Discover LPC Pathway112

 Statement Concerning COVID-19 Pandemic

 In response to the evolving challenges of the COVID-19 pandemic, the safety of our communities and the success of our students remain our top priorities.
 At the time of this printing, many of the published policies, established in accordance with board policy and/or college governance, have been temporarily adjusted.
 During the 2022-2023 academic year, be sure to ask about the latest developments or check the class schedule, available online.

-Courses, dates, and times are subject to change without notice.
-Refer to the college website for the most current course information.
+Protect yourself.
 Protect yourself.
 Protect your peers.
 COVID-19 VACCINATION IS REQUIRED for all students attending in-person classes for Summer and Fall 2022.
 All students accessing in-person classes and services must show proof of vaccination before starting classes.